Karlitoyo/Solana-Hack/README.md

 - Weaknesses (Challenges)

-Challenges identified predominantly relate to smart contract development, further challenges relate to the volatility of the crypto market and asset fluctuations.
-Our appraoch to mititgate this is to accept assets that do not fluctuate wildly in our first iteration of the service.
+Challenges identified predominantly relate to smart contract development, bounty integration and time for development.
+We are confident we can overcome development challenges with time to allow for a full scale offering ready for mainnet deployment.

 - Opportunities

-Similiar models are in practice currently however make use of differing strategies to lend.
+Similiar models are in practice currently however, competiors make use of differing strategies when lending.
 Lending within the crypto eco-system is not fully adopted however this is an area within the space which will become more prevalent as the industry matures.

 - Threats